sharetribe/flex-docs/src/docs/flex-cli/manage-search-schemas-with-flex-cli/index.md

 > [/users/query endpoint in the Integration API](https://www.sharetribe.com/api-reference/integration.html#query-users).

 All types of extended data are editable in Console by the operator, but only public data and metadata can be seen by other marketplace users.
-Currently, listing search schemas can be scoped either to public or metadata.
-User search schemas are currently only available through an Integration API endpoint, so they can also be scoped to private and protected.
 To see more details about extended data, see the [Extended data](/references/extended-data/) reference.

 You can store any JSON data in extended data, but only top-level keys of